Entry Requirements & Checklist

 - Am I including the necessary information for any material in my film which is in the public domain or available for use under a Creative Commons licence?

 - Am I sending my film in PAL video standard with a 25fps framerate?

-- Am I sending my film either as a best quality (but no bigger than 4GB) mov (recommended), mp4, avi, dv or wmv video file or as a film exported to a MiniDV tape?
+- Am I sending my film as a best quality (but no bigger than 4GB) mp4 (recommended), mov, avi, dv or wmv video file?

 - Is there 10 seconds of black before the film starts and after it finishes?

-- If I am sending my film on a disc, a USB drive or a tape is it correctly labelled?
+- If I am sending my film on a disc or a USB drive is it correctly labelled?

 - If I am sending my film on a USB drive and I want the drive to be returned to me am I also sending a stamped self-addressed envelope?